SonnevilleJ/RiderNugetBugDemo/README.md

 **Observed behavior**: The NuGet panel does not appear.

 ## Steps to reproduce [RIDER-4151](https://youtrack.jetbrains.com/issue/RIDER-4151):
+**Please note:** This assumes a TeamCity server is configured to host a NuGet package source with guest authentication at `http://localhost:9000/guestAuth/app/nuget/v1/FeedService.svc`.
+Please ensure TeamCity is configured before beginning, or use another valid TeamCity NuGet feed in the steps below.

 1. Clone this repo: https://github.com/SonnevilleJ/RiderNugetBugDemo
 1. Open RiderNugetBugDemo.sln in Rider.
 1. Open the NuGet panel.